Subhamita33/demand-forecas/README.md

 # ⚡️ PowerGrid Materials Demand Forecasting System (MDPS)

-This repository contains the end-to-end Machine Learning pipeline for forecasting material demand (e.g., steel, cable, insulators) based on upcoming power grid project plans (Line and Substation).
-The system utilizes an **XGBoost Regressor** and is served via a **FastAPI** web service for real-time predictions.
+This repository contains the end-to-end Machine Learning pipeline for forecasting material demand (e.g., steel, cable, insulators) based on upcoming power grid project plans.

+The system utilizes an **XGBoost Regressor** and is deployed via a **FastAPI** web service, with a highly interactive **HTML/JavaScript dashboard** for visualization.

 ## 🎯 Project Goals

 The primary objective is to enhance supply chain efficiency, reduce inventory holding costs, and prevent project delays by providing accurate, phase-specific material demand forecasts.

+## ⚠️ CRITICAL CURRENT STATUS: Low Accuracy Bug

+**The highest priority for the team is to address model accuracy.**

+* **Issue:** Initial model runs showed very low $R^2$ ($\approx -0.32$).
+This is due to a suspected bug in the **One-Hot Encoding** step of `feature_engineering.py`.
+* **Action Required:** Team members must immediately debug and fix `feature_engineering.py` to ensure the model trains on the complete set of features before relying on forecasts for procurement decisions.

-## 🏛️ System Architecture
+## 🏛️ System Architecture and Deployment

-The system follows a standard MLOps approach:
+The system follows an MLOps approach:

-1.  **Offline Training:** Historical data is used to train the model, which is then saved to disk (`demand_model.pkl`).
+1.  **Offline Training:** Historical data trains the model, which is saved as `demand_model.pkl`.
-2.  **Online Serving:** The FastAPI service loads the model once and serves real-time predictions via an API endpoint.
+2.  **Online Serving:** FastAPI loads the model and serves real-time predictions.
+3.  **Visualization:** The interactive `dashboard.html` handles file uploads and visualizes results and KPIs (including hardcoded *target* accuracy metrics for demonstration).

-## 🛠️ Prerequisites
+## 🛠️ Setup and Installation

-To run this project, you need Python (3.9+) and the libraries listed in `requirements.txt`.

 1.  **Clone the Repository:**
     ```bash